BEGINNER'S GUIDE

 TO BUYING DAYLILIES

-First, let me say that except for my once-a-year yardsale, I do not sell daylilies.
+First, let me say that I do not sell daylilies.
 I used to think that one day I would start a daylily business but have now decided that I'm going to keep this hobby just that... a hobby!

 --- DAYLILY SOURCES ----

 • Mail order nurseries are are my favorite place to buy daylilies.
 Their overhead is usually fairly low which helps keep prices reasonable and because the plants are usually grown in ideal conditions, they tend to be of excellent size and quality.
 Of course, there are always exceptions, so it's probably a good idea to make your first order from a company a small one.
-You can find a listing of daylily growers in the Eureka Daylily Reference Guide, the AHS source list, or go directly to one of the many commercial daylily growers that have their own web sites (see my daylily links page).
+You can find a listing of daylily growers in the ADS source list, or go directly to one of the many commercial daylily growers that have their own web sites (see Charlotte's Daylily Diary).

 • Local daylily club plant sales.
 These fund raising events usually sell plants dug from local member's gardens.
 Watch your local paper's gardening section for announcements of local sales or contact your local daylily club.
 Many local clubs now have websites and the American Hemerocallis Society has a list of local clubs (see my links page).